Predrag Danilović: Miami Heat

-1995–96 season
+1995–96 season: making the starting five, wrist injury layoff

 Danilović debuted for the Heat on Saturday, November 4, 1995, the opening day of the season, as a starter at the shooting guard position alongside Bimbo Coles, Billy Owens, Kevin Willis, and Alonzo Mourning.
-He contributed team-high 16 points, helping his team beat the Cleveland Cavaliers 85–71 before getting ejected towards the end of the game due to an altercation with Cleveland's Chris Mills.
-The incident that saw both players thrown out of the game occurred late in fourth quarter, starting with Mills hitting Danilović with a flying elbow to the chin as Danilović was cutting across the baseline, to which Danilović responded by allowing Mills to catch up before elbowing him back in the side of his head, to which Mills then reacted immediately by punching Danilović with a right hook to the jaw, leaving him with a cut lip that required nine stitches outside his mouth and three more inside.
+He contributed a team-high 16 points, helping his team beat the Cleveland Cavaliers 85–71 before getting ejected towards the end of the game for an altercation with Cleveland's Chris Mills.
+The incident that saw both players thrown out of the game started in fourth quarter with 5:42 left to play, when Mills hit Danilović with a flying elbow to the chin as Danilović was cutting across the baseline, to which Danilović responded by allowing Mills to catch up on the next play and elbowing him in the side of his head, to which Mills then immediately reacted with a right hook to Danilović's jaw, leaving him with a cut lip that required nine stitches outside his mouth and three more inside.
 After the game, Danilović said he was just getting back at Mills after being hit, while Mills claimed Danilović had been playing dirty all game long.
-Both players were subsequently fined and suspended by the league – Mills received a one-game suspension and US$10,000 fine while Danilović also got suspended for one game for retaliation in addition to getting fined US$3,500.
+Both players were subsequently fined and suspended by the league – Mills received a one-game suspension and US$10,000 fine while Danilović also got suspended for one game for retaliation as well as a $3,500 fine.